lhvu2/pplive_crawler/README.md

 request a peer (approximately once every second) to send its partner list.
 The rst k received responses are aggregated to create the k response degree (and k response partner list).

+Results obtained from our experiments indicate that PPLive overlay characteristics differ from those of p2p le sharing.
+Our major ndings are that: (1) Unlike p2p le sharing users, PPLive peers are impatient, (2) Channel Size variations are larger than in p2p le sharing networks, (3) Average degree of a peer in the overlay (i.e., its out-degree) is independent of channel size, (4) Smaller PPLive overlays are similar to random graphs in structure, (5) The availability correlation between PPLive peer pairs is bimodal, i.e., some pairs have highly correlated availability, while others have no correlation.
+All the above conclusions, except (3), are markedly different from the well-known characteristics of p2p le sharing systems [6][4][5]

 # References